 - Activity plots (radial and bar plots)

-The package is already being used at ZSL to centrally manage and process survey data and generate standardised reports for conservation management.
-ZSL has been helping with systematic camera-trap surveys across a range of sites and habitats including desert systems (Saudi Arabia, Mongolia, Niger, Chad), grassland systems (India, Nepal, South Africa) and forest systems (Kenyan coastal forests, Cameroon, Liberia, Guinea, Thailand, Indonesia, Russia).
-We are also integrating camera-trap monitoring with SMART patrolling to provide measures of management impact on conservation goals.
-We have developed extensive training material, standardised protocols and field training course in camera-trap survey design, field set-up, data management and analysis.
+The package is being used at ZSL to centrally manage and process survey data and generate standardised reports for conservation management.
+ZSL has been helping with systematic camera-trap surveys across a range of sites and habitats including desert systems (Saudi Arabia, Mongolia, Niger, Chad), grassland systems (India, Nepal, South Africa) and forest systems (Kenya, Cameroon, Liberia, Guinea, Thailand, Indonesia, Russia).
+We have developed extensive training materials, standardised protocols, and field training courses in camera-trap survey design, field set-up, data management and analysis.

 Mammal diversity survey in the northern coastal forests of Kenya

-This report summarises the findings of seven camera trap surveys set up in the forests of the northern coast of Kenya, in two different key areas; the Arabuko-Sokoke Forest, and in and around the more northern Boni-Dodori forest system.
-These sites are all representative of the coastal forests of the Eastern Africa biodiversity hotspot.
+We undertook seven camera trap surveys in the forests of the northern coast of Kenya, in two different key areas: the Arabuko-Sokoke Forest, and in and around the more northern Boni-Dodori forest system.
+These sites are all representative of the Coastal Forests of Eastern Africa biodiversity hotspot.
 The main study objective was to establish baseline data on the medium-to-large sized mammal communities of the northern group of forests as part of developing a longer term conservation and management plan for the area.
 Four surveys were carried out in 2010, and three surveys carried out in 2015.
-The combined species results are presented here.

 The more northern coastal forests (Boni-Dodori region) recorded higher terrestrial mammal species richness than Arabuko-Sokoke Forest.
 The majority of medium-to-large mammal species were recorded much more frequently in the Boni-Dodori forest system.
 The Boni-Dodori forest system also emerges as the global centre for the Critically Endangered Aders’ duiker (Cephalophus adersi).